 Virtual reality & dark rides

 Get the excitement of a roller coaster combined with the buzz of an interactive video game in these virtual reality attractions.
 Get out the yardstick: Kids must be at least 40 inches tall to access these amusements.

-7. Dave & Buster’s recently launched its in-house developed Dragonfrost VR to its virtual reality lineup, which includes Jurassic World VR Expedition and a Star Trek adventure.
-Players in the four-seat ride strap on VR headsets and fly off on the back of dragons.
-With weapons in hand, players watch out for diving Ice Hawks and battle goblins and orc encampments.
-The tilting and jostling seats add to the experience.
-Each dragon has a different flight path simulation, which means you can ride a number of times without a repeat experience.
+7. Dave & Buster’s is serious about its virtual reality game lineup, which includes Dragonfrost VR, Jurassic World VR Expedition and the Star Trek: Dark Remnant adventure.
+The newest is Terminator Guardian of Fate.
+Players in the four-seat ride strap on VR headsets and head off to excitement.
+Tilting and jostling seats add to the experience.
 It’s a scream- and laugh-inducing adventure that’s as appealing to adults as it is to kids.